ANXIETY THERAPY MISSISSAUGA

 Depending on your needs, therapy may integrate approaches such as:

-This allows us to support both short‑term relief and deeper, long‑term chang
+This allows us to support both short‑term relief and deeper, long‑term change

 What Therapy Sessions Feel Like